xNightwielder/ml-assisted-centralized-system-monitoring-platform/README.md

 After all these settings, different devices on the local network can be monitored.

-### Important
+### IMPORTANT NOTE
- If you running to application at WSL2 and you want to monitoring a different device, you should make ####portproxy for running application services.
-For example, InfluxDB service use 8086 port.
+ If you running to application at WSL2 and you want to monitoring a different device, you should make portproxy for running application services.
- You should perform port proxy operations on ports 8086 (InfluxDB), 5000 (Web Application Port), 9200 (Elasticsearch), 5601 (Kibana), and 5044 (Logstash) on the device you wish to monitor.
+ You should perform portproxy operations on ports 8086 (InfluxDB), 5000 (Web Application), 9200 (Elasticsearch), 5601 (Kibana) and 5044 (Logstash) on the device you wish to monitor.
 Below is a demonstration of how to perform this operation:
  ```
  	netsh interface portproxy add v4tov4 listenport=8086 listenaddress=0.0.0.0 connectport=8086 connectaddress=your_wsl2_ip;\n
  	netsh interface portproxy add v4tov4 listenport=5000 listenaddress=0.0.0.0 connectport=5000 connectaddress=your_wsl2_ip;\n